amckinnell/nutrella/README.md

     This is the command invocation that should meet your needs 90% of the time.

+    **Note:** Trailing all-caps suffixes (e.g., -SPIKE, -KEEP, -INVESTIGATE) are automatically removed from branch names when generating the board name.
+    For example, a branch named `user-auth-SPIKE` will create or open a board named `user-auth`.

 1. Create or open a named Trello board using the full git branch name: